Motion Industries Category Pages

 Challenge

 Competitors like Grainger, Fastenal, and MSC leverage a simple layout featuring a menu of subcategories with representative images.
-This layout focuses on navigation and serves as an intermediary page to help users navigate to the PLP.
+This layout focuses on navigation and serves as an intermediary page to help users navigate to the product listing page.

 Competitors like Global Industrial, Home Depot and Lowe's leverage a more content heavy layout to feature additional content, like resources and buying guides, to support browsing and encourage discoverability.

-This is the most common design solution, but it become visually overwhelming and difficult to scan when applied to our dense site taxonomy.
+This is the most common design solution, but it becomes visually overwhelming and difficult to scan when applied to our dense site taxonomy.

 Concept 1 led me to consider prioritization.
 Only top categories are visually highlighted which allows users to see the popular product groups, reducing the number of clicks to reach the desired product.